vitorvasc/talks/README.md

 Hi there! 👋🏼

-This repository collects recordings, slides, demos, and related resources from talks I've given at conferences, meetups, community events, and other venues.

-The goal is to make these materials easy to find, reference, and reuse.
-Feel free to explore, share, or reach out to discuss it further!

----

-## 👤 About me

 I'm Vitor Vasconcellos, a Brazilian software engineer who loves building reliable, observable systems and making complex things click.